mosull20/crushed-grapes-ms4/README.md

 1. Go to [AWS](https://aws.amazon.com/) and create an account, sign in, and search for S3.
 2. Open S3 and click on "Create Bucket" which will be used to store static files and images.
 3. Set the bucket name to match the name of your heroku app and select region closest to you.
-4. Ensure you select the followig settings -
+4. Ensure you select the following settings -
     + Uncheck 'Block Public Access settings for this bucket' and acknowledge any warnings as the bucket needs to be public in order to allow public access to our static files.
     + Object Ownership - ensure 'ACL's enabled' is checked along with 'Bucket Owner preferred'
     + Properties tab, turn on static website hosting